At the law firm of Longwell Lawyers we have

 resolution, and; (4) they also can help preserve the relationship of the

-Lawyers like to emphasize to our clients that mediation is an opportunity
+We at Longwell Lawyers like to emphasize to our clients that mediation

-children.
-Mediation also can provide parties the ability to construct
+well-being of their children.
+Mediation also can provide parties the ability

-solutions that are creative and outside the authority of the courts.
+to construct solutions that are creative and outside the authority of

 In the event the parties are unable to reach an agreement regarding the